 92% of consumers rely on referrals from people they know over anything else when making purchases – and every time you doubt the effectiveness of influencer marketing, just remind yourself of this statistic.

 If you want your product to get featured in some post from a blogger or a social media celebrity, one of the simplest methods is to ask.
 Most of the influencers publicly provide their contact information in their profiles and are open to promoting products.

 The key to successful influencer marketing is to find influencers whose audience is similar to your target audience.
 It might look easy, but reaching out to influencers with proper homework is critical to convincing them to associate with your brand, hence make sure you do extensive research to understand who will work best for you and what’s in it for them.

 Let us look at a few examples of how some leading brands across the world have worked with Teni Panosian, who is a YouTube beauty guru, to engage their audience.

 Teni was contacted by Target to select plaid clothing items from their store to create a lookbook video around it.
 Lookbooks are popular types of YouTube content, so it’s a delicate way to promote its products.

 Another example you can notice is when hallmark promoted their holiday 2016 collection of keepsake ornaments.
-They partnered with number of friendly Instagram influencers to share their tender moments from their families holiday season.
+They partnered with several friendly Instagram influencers to share their tender moments from their families’ holiday season.

-With the help of the hashtag #KeepsakeIt, the influencers used this hashtag to catch glimpses to their family holiday traditions, along with a link for the users to purchase one of their own keepsake ornaments.
+With the help of the hashtag #KeepsakeIt, the influencers used this hashtag to catch glimpses of their family holiday traditions, along with a link for the users to purchase one of their keepsake ornaments.